 Cadw is producing a new series of best-practice guidance publications that complement the legislative framework and associated planning policy and advice and support the sustainable management of the Welsh historic environment.
 All are informed by Cadw’s Conservation Principles for the Sustainable Management of the Historic Environment in Wales.
 Some are aimed primarily at owners, while others are intended for local planning authorities, but all are accessibly written and freely available on the Cadw website.

-Thirteen titles have been released so far:
+Fourteen titles have been released so far:

 Further best-practice guidance publications are in preparation.

 Cadw also has a back catalogue of guidance publications, which can be accessed from the following web pages.